Captured Knights were always

 Henry's forces were running away from those 12,000 4 legged 15th century French tanks that

-were closing in on his 6000 weak shambles of an army.
-They were scared to death.
+were closing in on his 6600 weak shambles of an army.
+His men were scared to death.

 He saw the field was really a muddy pool in a slight depression with grass growing over the top of it, in fact it was